- SLUB Dresden

 UNESCO declared 1999 the "Dede-Korkut-Year".
 In 1999, UNESCO invited guests from Azerbaijan and other Turkic-speaking countries to Dresden to celebrate the manuscript.
 The modern leather binding is a guest gift from the year 2004.

 In 2015 the 200th anniversary of the publication of the first German partial translation of Dede Korkut by the Orientalist Heinrich Friedrich von Diez (1751-1817) after a copy of the Dresden original, which is kept in the Berlin State Library today was celebrated.
 On this occasion, the Azerbaijani President Ilham Aliyev proclaimed 2015 the Year of Dede Korkut.

 In 2018 the Dede Korkut was included in the "Representative List of the Intangible Cultural Heritage of Humanity" by the UNESCO World Heritage Commission.

 See the complete Kitab-i Dedem Korkut manuscript in our Digital Collections The original cannot be shown for conservation reasons.
-By prior appointment, an exclusive reprint can be consulted in the Collections Reading Room.
+With a valid user card, an exclusive reprint can be consulted in the Collections Reading Room.